Coyote & Wildlife Reporting

 If there is an emergency coyote related situation, where your life or any citizen’s life is in immediate danger, please call 911 immediately.

-During business hours any calls concerning coyotes may be reported to Animal Care and Control at 817-276-4799 and after hours call the Mansfield Police Department Non-Emergency number at 817-473-0211.
+During business hours any calls concerning coyotes, please contact Animal Care & Control at 817-276-4799.
+After hours calls, contact the Mansfield Police Department Non-Emergency at 817-473-0211.

-Until this program can be established it is important for citizens to understand that coyotes are not normally comfortable around humans.
-In most cases coyotes will only approach humans that they have previously encountered and have determined not to be a threat.
+Until a Wildlife Management Plan program can be established it is important for residents to understand that coyotes are not normally comfortable around humans.
+In most cases, coyotes will only approach humans that the have previously encountered and have determined not to be a threat.
 Coyotes will normally only be in close proximity to humans if there is a viable food source close by.
-As a general rule, the only thing necessary for a human to do to ensure their encounter with a coyote, or a coyote pack is brief, is to make a lot of noise and movement in order to scare the coyote.
+As a general rule, the only thing necessary for a human to do in order to ensure their encounter with a coyote, or a coyote pack, is brief is to make a lot of noise and movement in order to scare the coyote.
 This almost always works and is considered the industry standard preventative method.

 Should this not work, a citizen should call Animal Care & Control or if in imminent danger, call 911.

 In most cases a coyote will not approach a human unless that human has a food source.
 Pets are definitely considered a source of food for urban coyotes, as their natural food soruces are limited in populated areas.
 Citizens who live close to parks, fields, golf courses or any other area with open, uninhabited areas close by, should be aware that wildlife does exist in those areas and pets should not be unattended, even in fences yards.